mojtabaSefidi/SofiaExpertPlusPlus/ReplicationPackage/WorkloadMeasures/README.md

 ```

 Note: This query takes about 8~10 minutes to run for each recommender.
-The data from our simulations are available in [CSV](Data/Workload/Simulated/).
+The data from our simulations are available in [ResultsCSV](Data/Workload/Simulated/) Directory.

 ### How to calculate the Gini-Workload for each recommender.